Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 NGINX categorizes its log output into two files, each serving a distinct purpose:

 2. Error log (error.log): This is NGINX's diary of problems and significant events.
 When something goes wrong, the details are recorded here.
-They are your primary tool for troubleshooting and diagnostics, but they don't just contain outright errors; they also record warnings and other informational notices that can help you proactively identify potential issues before they become critical.
+They are your primary tool for troubleshooting and diagnostics, but they don't just contain outright errors; they also record warnings and other notices that can help you understand server behavior.

 Where to find NGINX logs